junaidsiddiqi/junaidsiddiqi/README.md

 Welcome to my GitHub profile!
 Here's a bit about me:

-- 🌟 **Cybersecurity Enthusiast**
+- 💻 **Cybersecurity Enthusiast | Aspiring IT Professional**
-  Currently working on projects like home labs and network analysis.
+- 🔒 Passionate about network security, ethical hacking, and IT problem-solving.

+- 🎯 **Goals**
+- Breaking into IT and cybersecurity, focusing on building secure networks and defending against cyber threats.

 - 💻 **Certifications:**
   Google Cybersecurity Certificate, ISC2 CC.